-Liquefied petroleum gas (LPG) systems
+4.7 Liquefied petroleum gas (LPG) systems

-LPG systems shall be in accordance with ISO 10239, which covers
+LPG systems shall be in accordance with ISO 10239 which covers

 - working pressure of the system,

 - stowage of gas containers,

-- material and routing of LPG supply line,
+- material and routing of LPG supply lines,

 - installation, ventilation,

 - appliances and their connection, and

 - leakage tests.

-4.9 Ignition protection
+4.8 Ignition protection

-Only ignition-protected items in accordance whith ISO 8846 shall be installed in compartments that contain
+Only ignition-protected items in accordance with ISO 8846 shall be installed in compartments that contain

+- petrol engines,

-- petrol engines, petrol fuel tanks,
+- petrol fuel tanks,

 - LPG or CNG cylinders,

 - petrol fuel-line fittings,

-- LPG- or CNG-line fittings, with the exception of connections in the accommodation space near the appliance,
+- LPG- or CNG-line fittings, with the exception of connections in the accommodation space near the appliance, and

-and

 - portable petrol tanks or outboard motors with integral petrol fuel tanks.

-5 Fire-extinguishing equipment
+Fire-extinguishing equipment 5

-5.1 ISO classification of fires
+ISO classification of fires 5.1